thecatpower/VMCwithHCX-Tanzu/Lab-Guide_Day2/README.md

 Tanzu offer prometheus/grafana to monitor k8s cluster and apps.
 There is also Tanzu Observability, SaaS solution offering monitoring/distributed tracing/correlated events.
 Let's give a shot to Grafana, open a new tab in browser with: [Grafana console](http://grafana.vmc-tanzu.io:3000).
 Use admin user with provided password in order to log on.
 Navigate to Dashboard -> Browse -> TKG Kubernetes cluster monitoring.
 Data have been scapped by prometeus and presented into dashboard by grafana.
-Tanzu Observability uses also PromQL language to create abstracted values like premetheus, you have the choice.
+Tanzu Observability uses also PromQL language to create abstracted values like prometheus, you have the choice.

 Promotheus/Grafana monitoring kube cluster and apps:<br>
 ![Grafana](../img/grafana.png)